remne/p1ib/README.md

 ## Supported smart power meters
 Verified to work on the following meters:
 - Aidon 6000 & 7000 series (6534 is the most common one, both old and upgraded versions)
-- Landis-Gyr E360 (E.on)
+- Landis-Gyr E360
 - Sagemcom T211/S211
-- S34U18
+- Sanxing S34U18
 - Star STZ351
-- Kamstrup OMNIA (not old OMNIPOWER)
+- Kamstrup OMNIA
 - Itron A100/A300
 - Kaifa MA304